oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/orderings.md

 !!! note
     The lexicographical ordering is an elimination ordering for each initial set of variables $x_1, \dots, x_k$.
-    If only one subset of variables is considered, suitable block or weight orderings are more effective.
+    If only a fixed subset of variables is considered, suitable weight or block orderings as discussed above are more effective.
     The documentation of the `is_elimination_ordering` function below offers examples and non-examples.

 ## Tests on Monomial Orderings